If raw milk is good for you, then raw milk kefir is magic!

 Alright, I may have fibbed a bit – kefir isn’t magic, it’s science!!
-But it sure seems magic from all of the health recovery stories I hear from customers coming into our farm store.
+But it sure seems magic from all of the health recovery stories I hear from customers sharing in our farm store.

 Acid reflux – gone!